Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 EngageUI is a simpler and more efficient way to build PC desktop app GUIs
 than the prevalent WIMP based approach.
+It is designed to use only the keyboard for user input.
+The mouse is not used in an EngageUI.

 ## History
 After several years of using PCs,